roboticsmick/roboticsmick/README.md

 I'm currently using Fusion360 for PCB design and CAD modelling, Python (Dash Plotly) for simulations and plotting, and VSCode on Ubuntu (C++ and Python) for programming.

-## Want to collaborate or see some of the projects I've been working on?
+## Some projects I've been working on.

 [![patreon]][patreon-url]
 [![Projects]][Projects-url]